microsoft/live-share/docs/collab-vscode.md

 To jump start the conversation, the following are some additional limitations of particular note for _guests_ (only):

-- Participants cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/live-share/issues/15))
+- Guests cannot currently use source control diffing ([Up-vote](https://github.com/Microsoft/live-share/issues/15))
-- Participants cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/live-share/issues/16))
+- Guests cannot currently perform source control operations ([Up-vote](https://github.com/Microsoft/live-share/issues/16))
 - Extension features that directly access the file system will be unavailable ([Vote on extensions you want!](https://github.com/Microsoft/live-share/issues/8))
-- Participants are not able to use VS Code's task support against the host's content ([Up-vote](https://github.com/Microsoft/live-share/issues/6))
+- Guests are not able to use VS Code's task support against the host's content ([Up-vote](https://github.com/Microsoft/live-share/issues/6))
 -->

 ## Known guest limitations